Retail media: everything retailers need to know

 Leverage the merchandising platform to boost and promote brands

-An online store with a smart strategy for promoting products and brands across different areas like search, navigation, recommendations, and product listings is ready to explore this model.
-If you, in addition, can power it with an intelligent bidding model for sponsored product placements—you are way ahead of the game.
+An online store powered by a product intelligence engine ensuring relevant products are shown across different areas like search, navigation, recommendations, and product listings is ready to explore this model.
+If you, in addition, can power it with an automated bidding model for sponsored product placements and banners —you are way ahead of the game.

 Connect ad spending with sales